Dev

 FAQ

-Copy the mutation string, import it in your test file, and wrap it with gql from @apollo/client.
-Pass it to MockedProvider's mocks array alongside a matching variables object and a mock response.
-The generated mutations give you a realistic starting structure so you only need to align the field names with your actual schema.
+Copy the mutation string, wrap it with gql from @apollo/client, then pass it to MockedProvider's mocks array alongside a matching variables object and mock response.
+The generated mutations give you a realistic structure covering field names and variable patterns, so you only need to align them with your actual schema before wiring into tests.

-Yes — each mutation uses correct GraphQL syntax including the mutation keyword, named operation, variable definitions with types, and a selection set on the return value.
-They will parse without errors in any spec-compliant GraphQL tool.
-They will not execute successfully against a real schema unless your schema defines matching fields and types.
+Yes — each mutation uses correct GraphQL syntax: the mutation keyword, a named operation, variable definitions with types (String, ID, Boolean, Int), argument passing, and a selection set on the return value.
+They parse without errors in any spec-compliant tool.
+They will not execute against a real schema unless that schema defines matching operation names, input types, and return fields.